Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: EM signals associated with BHNS mergers

-where $f = f_{-6}\times10^{-6}$ is the fractional ejecta energy radiated in time $t_{peak}$.
+As opposed to the dynamical ejecta, the wind from the accretion disk is spherically symmetric with a mass $M_{wind} = \eta_{wind} M_{disk}$, where $\eta_{wind}$ is the fraction of the disk mass that gets unbound and contributes to the macronova emission.
+As the wind is sub-relativistic with velocity $v_{wind} \approx 0.07c$ \citep{HP15}, the peak time and luminosity for the emission are

+where $\eta_{wind,-3} = \eta_{wind}/10^{-3}$, $M_{disk,-2} = M_{disk}/0.01\ M_{\odot}$ and $v_{wind,0.07} = v_{wind}/0.07c$.
 The temporal evolution of the macronova optical/IR luminosity is expected to be $\propto (t/t_{peak})^{-1.3}$ that is the same as the energy injection rate from the radioactive decay of the unstable r-process elements \citep{Metzger10,Tanaka13}.
+While the low-opacity blue macronova light curve evolving rapidly over the timescale of $\sim$2 days for GW170817 is expected to result from the isotropic wind component, the high-opacity red macronova light curve with longer timescale $\sim$10 days most likely arises due to the anisotropic dynamical ejecta component \citep{Abbott17b,Hinderer18}.

-Due to the anisotropic distribution of ejecta for BHNS mergers, the macronova emission peaks with larger luminosity $L_{peak}$ and at smaller $t_{peak}$ compared to the isotropic dynamical ejecta ($\theta_{ej,dyn} \approx \pi/2$ and $\phi_{ej,dyn} \approx 2\pi$) from BNS mergers for a similar $M_{ej,dyn}$.
+Due to the anisotropic distribution of dynamical ejecta for BHNS mergers, the macronova emission peaks with larger luminosity $L_{peak}$ and at smaller $t_{peak}$ compared to the isotropic dynamical ejecta ($\theta_{ej,dyn} \approx \pi/2$ and $\phi_{ej,dyn} \approx 2\pi$) from BNS mergers for a similar $M_{ej,dyn}$.
 However, as $M_{ej,dyn}$ for BNS mergers is expected to be larger by a factor of $\sim 10$, the macronova emission $L_{peak}$ from BNS mergers will be about $\sim 1.5$ times larger even after including the geometrical factors.
 The heating efficiency $f$ depends on the electron fraction in the ejecta that is highly uncertain \citep{Wan14}.
 In this study, we consider an effective value of $f \approx 3\times10^{-6}$ \citep{Metzger10}.
 Similarly, the opacity $\kappa$ is also very uncertain due to our limited knowledge of the bound-bound transition line features of r-process elements \citep{Kasen13} and we will hereby assume a fiducial value of $\kappa=10\ {\rm cm^{2} g^{-1}}$.